redhat-sap/sap-workshops/sap-hana-rhel8/README.md

 - System replication (HSR)
 - Dynamic tiering

-For a comprehensive list, see the link:http://news.sap.com/germany/files/2017/01/SAP-HANA-Express-Edition-FAQ-extern.pdf[SAP HANA express edition FAQ page^].
+For a comprehensive list, see the [SAP HANA express edition FAQ page](http://news.sap.com/germany/files/2017/01/SAP-HANA-Express-Edition-FAQ-extern.pdf.

-For this lab, you need to download the binary installer as described in detail on the link:https://www.sap.com/developer/tutorials/hxe-ua-installing-binary.html[express edition installation page^].
+For this lab, you need to download the binary installer as described in detail on the [express edition installation page](https://www.sap.com/developer/tutorials/hxe-ua-installing-binary.html).

 As the SAP tutorial only describes the graphical interface, which is not feasible for the training server in the cloud, you need to do the following: